PUBLISHED ARTICLES & ESSAYS

 PUBLISHED BOOK REVIEWS

-Michigan War Studies Review (forthcoming): Jonathan Phillips, The Life and Legend of the Sultan Saladin (Yale UP, 2019).
+Michigan War Studies Review (2021): Jonathan Phillips, The Life and Legend of the Sultan Saladin (Yale UP, 2019).

 Reading Religion (February 4, 2019): Scottish Episcopal Acta, Volume I: the Twelfth Century, ed.
 Norman F. Shead (The Boydell press, 2016).